SMALL TOWN SALUTE: LaPoynor is named after both Poynor and Larue

-POYNOR, Texas (KETK) – Poyner is located in the south-eastern part of Henderson County near the town of Larue.
+POYNOR, Texas (KETK) – Poynor is located in the south-eastern part of Henderson County near the town of Larue.

 After World War II, schools in Larue and Poynor consolidated to form the LaPoynor ISD.